Family Interventions for Adults: Foundation level training in Family Therapy and Systemic Practice

 Please complete and send your application along with your references to firstname.lastname@example.org.

 Deadline for applications

-Applications must be submitted by midday on 11 June.
-Late applicants please contact email@example.com.
+Applications must be submitted by midday on 31 March.
+For late applicants, please contact email@example.com.

 Interviews will be held in Hove, Sussex.